-Section 605.
-Signs Permitted in Residential Districts.
+Section 604.
+Signs Permitted in Residential Districts

-605.1 Permitted Signs and Conditions.
-The following types of signs are permitted a) Signs for which permits are not required.
+The following types of signs are permitted in all residential districts:

-b.)
-For multiple family dwellings, group dwellings, and for buildings other than dwellings, a single non-illuminated business identification sign or bulletin board a maximum of thirty (30) square feet in area.
-Such sign or bulletin board shall be set back a minimum of ten (10) feet from any street right-of-way line.

-c.)
-Subdivision signs and private directional signs, under the provisions of Subsections 603.2 and 603.3.
+- A. Signs for which permits are not required. - B. For multiple family dwellings, group dwellings, and for buildings other than dwellings, one (1) non-illuminated business identification sign or bulletin board per entrance, not exceeding sixty (60) square feet in area.
+Such sign or bulletin board shall be set back at least ten (10) feet from any street right-of-way line. - C. Subdivision signs and private directional signs. - D. Temporary signs in accordance with Section 607. - E. One (1) non-illuminated professional or business nameplate a maximum of three (3) square feet in area mounted flat against the wall of a building in which there is conducted a permitted home occupation.